The evolving role of germline genetic testing and management in prostate cancer: Report from the Princess Margaret Cancer Centre international retreat

 Keywords:Prostatic Neoplasms, Genetics, Risk Factors, Clinical Conference

-Recommendations: We drafted several recommendations for future research and policy action based on this meeting:
+We highlighted several needs for future research and policy action based on this meeting:

-3) Need for increased awareness about genetic risk factors among the Canadian public.
+3) Added awareness about genetic risk factors among the Canadian public.

-5) We support the creation of specialized multidisciplinary clinics that specialize in tailored care for patients at increased genetic risk of prostate cancer.
+5) Creation of multidisciplinary clinics that specialize in tailored care for patients at increased genetic risk of prostate cancer.

 How to Cite